underscore-finance/underscore-docs/vaults.md

 Vaults weren't designed in a vacuum — they emerged from real problems we hit while building.

-We started with [Hightop](https://hightop.com), where AI agents managed user portfolios through individual [Underscore Wallets](user-wallet.md).
+We started with [Hightop](https://hightop.com), where AI agents managed user portfolios through individual [Programmable Wallets](user-wallet.md).
 The AI would analyze yields across DeFi, then rebalance each user's wallet to capture better opportunities.
 It worked, but we quickly ran into a wall: every optimization meant touching every wallet.
 If we wanted to move 10,000 users into a higher-yield Morpho market, that was 10,000 separate transactions.
 Expensive.
 Slow.
 The AI was doing the same work over and over for users who wanted the same outcome.

 Then came Ripe Protocol.
 Users would borrow against their yield-bearing positions — Aave deposits, Morpho positions, and the like.
 But once those positions became collateral, they were locked.
 Even if a better yield opportunity appeared, users couldn't rebalance that collateral without first repaying their loan.
 Their yield-earning assets were stuck.

 Both problems came from the same place: real users, real usage, real feedback.
 We felt the inefficiency firsthand running AI optimization at scale on Hightop.

 So we built vaults.
-The core insight: keep everything we built with Underscore Wallets — the AI capabilities, the clear boundaries, the onchain rules and policies — but give the AI just one "wallet" to manage.
+The core insight: keep everything we built with Programmable Wallets — the AI capabilities, the clear boundaries, the onchain rules and policies — but give the AI just one "wallet" to manage.
 Users deposit into a shared vault and receive tokens representing their share.
 The AI optimizes once, everyone benefits.
 And because vault shares are standard tokens, they can be used as collateral on Ripe while the AI keeps optimizing the underlying positions.

 This architecture also opened the door to new vault types: leveraged strategies, index vaults, and more — all built on the same foundation.